 9| No tipping

-Tipping is not a common practice in Japan.
+One of the things you need to know about Japan is that tipping is not a common practice.
 Actually, leaving a tip can be seen as demeaning and disrespectful to the server.

 10| Take advantage of Japan’s Tax Exemption Program

 Tokyo is a shopping paradise for many.
 Foreign tourists, in particular, are exempted from the 8% consumption tax.

 Here’s what you need to know about Japan’s Tax Exemption Program to make the most of your shopping experience:

 - bring your passport if you plan to shop at tax-free stores (you can find a list of shops here)

 - present your passport (not a copy) at the store counter upon checkout (in some cases, there’s a designated ‘tax-free’ counter)

 - you need to spend at least 5000 yen (excluding tax) in the same store on the same day to qualify for tax exemption

 - here’s a list of items that are exempted from the 8% consumption tax: